supersoupcan/screeps/README.md

 Push to GitHub at the end of every work session
 Test extensively in Game before merging experimental branches

-use game constants when available and id/name hashlists for storing memory;
-ex: room.memory[STRUCTURE_SPAWN][spawnName];

 ## Key Features
 Dynamically reasses jobs based on goal priority
 Creep body ratios and jobs determined by role